 Under the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, our stockholders are entitled to vote to approve, on an advisory, non-binding basis, the compensation of our named executive officers as disclosed in this Proxy Statement in accordance with the SEC's rules.
 We conducted our first say-on-pay vote at our 2013 Annual Meeting of Stockholders.
 At our 2019 Annual Meeting of Stockholders, the stockholders voted, on a non-binding advisory basis, in favor of having an advisory vote on executive compensation every year.
-Accordingly, we are conducting an advisory vote on the compensation of our named executive officers at the Meeting and will continue to conduct an advisory vote on the compensation of our named executive officers.
+Accordingly, we are conducting an advisory vote on the compensation of our named executive officers at the Meeting and will continue to conduct an advisory vote on the compensation of our named executive officers at the Meeting and will continue to conduct an advisory vote on the compensation of our named executive officers annually until our next say-on-pay frequency vote.